-Year 1: First Year Experience
+Year 1: Freshman Year

-Year 2: Leadership Practicum
+Year 2: Sophomore Year

-The CLC Career Practicum 1 (junior year of program) is designed around internships and experiencing study abroad.
+Junior year is designed around internships and experiencing study abroad.
 While neither is a requirement of the program, the experience and knowledge gained through these experiences are irreplaceable.

-The CLC Career Practicum 2 (senior year of program) is designed to help scholars finalize their resume, complete their portfolio, master interview skills, and begin applying for jobs and/or graduate school.
+Senior Year is designed to help scholars finalize their resume, complete their portfolio, master interview skills, and begin applying for jobs and/or graduate school.
 The ultimate goal is for scholars to have either a career, graduate school, or graduate assistant position waiting for them upon graduation.